umbraco/UmbracoDocs/umbraco-cloud/set-up/private-nuget-feed.md

 1. Visual Studio - https://visualstudio.microsoft.com/downloads/
 2. A NuGet server such as MyGet - https://www.myget.org/

-If you don't already have these tools installed, you can download Visual Studio from the Microsoft website and set up a NuGet server using one of the options listed above.
+If you don't already have these tools installed, you can download Visual Studio from the Microsoft website, and set up a NuGet server using one of the options listed above.

 Now you can go ahead an do the following steps.